 Sunday Service will be Live Streamed at 9:30 am Sunday Morning on our Website and the Harvest Facebook Page.

-Per the recommendation of the CDC and the Governor’s current Stay-at-home order, Harvest will not be holding in-person services until further notice due to the spread of COVID-19.
+Per the recommendation of the CDC and the Governor’s current orders, Harvest is following strict sanitizing guidelines and social distancing protocols to help prevent the spread of COVID-19.
+We will follow the current guidelines regarding faith-gatherings.
 We believe these decisions honor the governmental authorities God has put over us and allow us to love our neighbors well.
-When Multnomah County enters Phase 1 and begins to open up under certain parameters, the Elders and staff at Harvest will be wrestling with these matters about when the right time will be to open the doors at Harvest for services again.
+When Multnomah County enters Phase 2 and begins to open up under greater parameters, we look forward to increasing the gathering size that can attend in-person services.
+For now, we will continue to faithfully be the church, worshiping together in-person in smaller groups and through our live-stream services.

 How is Harvest worshiping together during this time?

 On Sundays at 9:30 am, we are gathering for Church at Home, a live streamed worship service featuring prayer, Scripture reading, worship, preaching, and more.
 During production of our services, we will adhere to the Governor’s mandate of avoiding groups of more than 25 people.
 You can find the order of worship, weekly resources, some next steps, and more on our livestream page, which will be updated weekly on Fridays.

 Where can I find more information about COVID-19?